-Following an improvement in market conditions in the first quarter of fiscal 2010, the Company recommenced its process to file a registration statement on Form S-1 with the SEC.
-The Company filed a registration statement on Form S-1 on November 20, 2009; with amendment No. 1 filed on December 28, 2009.
-IPO costs of \$766 directly associated with the Company's filing have been capitalized and recorded as deferred security offering costs included in prepayment expenses and other current assets on the balance sheet as of December 25, 2009.
+Following an improvement in market conditions in the first quarter of fiscal 2010, the Company decided to again pursue an initial public offering by filing a registration statement on Form S-1 with the SEC.
+The Company filed a registration statement on Form S-1 on November 20, 2009; with amendment No. 1, amendment No. 2 and amendment No. 3 filed on December 28, 2009, January 19, 2010 and January 28, 2010, respectively.
+IPO costs of \$1,217 directly associated with the Company's filing have been capitalized and recorded as deferred security offering costs included in prepayment expenses and other current assets on the balance sheet as of March 26, 2010.